tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 > New threads are created as needed, existing threads are reused, and threads
 > that remain idle for too long are killed and removed from the pool.

-While this `CachedThreadPool` pool explains _some_ of wht we've seen, it doesn't fully explain why we aren't seeing the thread pool grow dynamically when we proxy through `async` multiple times.
+While this `CachedThreadPool` pool explains _some_ of what we've seen, it doesn't fully explain why we aren't seeing the thread pool grow dynamically when we proxy through `async` multiple times.
 For that, we will need to look at the `perform` method.
 This method will also explain the `if @queue.length == 1`